whistlegraph/2022.aesthetic.computer/README.txt

 🐞 Major Bugs & Regressions *None*

 🌟 Work In Progress 🌟
+***A-Frame Integration***
+- Prototype:
+  1. iframe method:
+      Set cursor to none on the iframe.
+      Send events from the iframe back to the main window.
+      Use those events to update the a.c cursor.
+      Make sure the "escape" and "~" key is handled (see Whistlegraph).

+  2. Non-iframe method:
+      Get aframe script tag loading inside of the body then inject the scene.

+- Either way:
+  [] Set up an orthographic camera and mouse-enabled drawing for desktop users
+     of the a-frame layer.

 ***2D Whistlegraph Recorder***
  * Recording the user's voice.
  * Record a video.
  * Single-player.
+ - [] Add voice and / or video recording to `microphone.js`;
  - [] https://webaudioapi.com/samples/
  - [] Write and complete: `whistlegraph` / `thumb`.
  - [] Add `whistlegraph 16x9` ratio mode so it can be used by Alex & Camille.